-• Efforts the school district makes to seek parent input in making decisions for the school district and each school site.
+• Efforts the school district makes to seek parent input in making decisions for the school district and each school site

-Opportunities for Parental Involvement (School Year 2018-19)
+Opportunities for Parental Involvement (School Year 2020-2021)

 Portola Middle School welcomes and encourages parents to take the opportunity to become involved in school programs.
-Parents are able to participate in our School Site Council, English Learners Advisory Committee, Parent Information Programs that focus on sharing current educational information.
+Parents are able to participate in our School Site Council, English Learners Advisory Committee, PTSA and Parent Information Programs that focus on sharing current educational information.
 We are striving to increase our parent involvement and strengthen our community relationships.
 We are leading parent workshops on relevant issues of today including bullying prevention, anti-drugs, social media, academic success, and Middle School/High School Transition.
 The goal is for our school to be a resource to our parents to support the ever-changing needs of young people in this global economy.
 We work closely with our parent groups; ELAC, and School Site Council to gain their input and participation in meeting the needs of our students in moving our school forward.
 We have a full-time psychologist who is doing regular counseling with students who have been identified for needing additional support in managing their anger and behavior.
 Our psychologist continues working with targeted students to develop social skills.
-The LCAP survey emphasized the need to provide professional development to our teachers in the areas of Common Core and Technology; thus, a considerable amount of our budget is allocated for this cause.
+The LCP survey emphasized the need to provide professional development to our teachers in the areas of Common Core and Technology; thus, a considerable amount of our budget is allocated for this cause.
 Additionally, our staff is also revamping our entire Positive Behavior Intervention and Support Program.
 We feel that the implementation became stagnant and we want to bring it up-to-date and invest in institutionalizing a positive climate on our campus.
 Thus, we have continued our integration of Matador MIGHT, which encapsulates our core values of Motivation, Imagination, Grit, Honor, and Teamwork which we explicitly teach to all of our students.
 We had a parent meeting on the first day of school to encourage overall involvement, explain core values to families, and encourage a strong partnership to best support student success.
-Further, we have also hired an outside company, GetSafe, to promote an entire anti-bullying campaign with our 6th Grade students and their families.
-They will present focused curricula to the entire 6th grade over the course of a month via four classroom sessions.
-They will also provide a schoolwide assembly to educate all students about bullying prevention.
 We have also partnered with local law enforcement agencies to implement the GRIP Program.
 This, too, has a heavy parent involvement and focuses on working with at-risk students to ensure they come to school and stay away from the local gangs that canvas our community.
 It also provides us with community partners that provide many resources to our families like counseling, meal/rent assistance, tutoring, parenting classes, etc. This program also includes teachers working as mentors with our GRIP students and becoming positive role models and a bridge between their school and parents.

-Our school counselor and other staff members hold bi-monthly parent workshops focused on the following topics: Bullying Prevention, Being Responsible with Social Media, Drug Prevention and Awareness, and Academic Success

-Our parent involvement policy and home-school compact have been revised to incorporate more ways in which we as a school can accommodate the diverse needs of our parents and ensure they all have the opportunity to have input into our programs and the overall education of their children.
+In collaboration with ELAC and the PTSA we are looking to provide parents access to hot topics, for example: Bullying Prevention, Being Responsible with Social Media, Drug Prevention and Awareness, and Academic Success Our parent involvement policy and home-school compact have been revised to incorporate more ways in which we as a school can accommodate the diverse needs of our parents and ensure they all have the opportunity to have input into our programs and the overall education of their children.